+At some point, many people decide to purchase a firearm for home and personal protection.
 It might happen when you turn 21.
-It might cross your mind long after retirement as you realize you’re not as spry as you once were.
+It might cross your mind long after retirement when you realize you’re not as spry as you once were.
 It may be once you have a child and understand that you’re responsible for the baby’s safety.
-Perhaps it will be after your job transfer places you in a rough neighborhood.
-Regardless of when, at some point many people decide to get a firearm for the primary purpose of self-defense.
-A firearm comes with many strings attached; are you prepared to include a gun in your plan to be safe?
+Perhaps it will be after your job transfers you to a rough neighborhood.

-Personal firearms can range from the smallest pocket pistols to large-in-every-way cannons.
-The choice is yours to make, but an educated choice is best.
-Determine when or how you would imagine ever using the firearm to help narrow down your field of options.
-Do you want to keep it at home or also use it as a weapon to carry on your person?
+Personal firearms can range from the smallest pocket pistols and handguns to shotguns, rifles, and even cannons.
+Determine when and how you would use the firearm to help narrow down your field of options and keep common sense in mind.
+Do you plan to keep it in your home safe or use it as a weapon to carry on your person?

 For home defense, a shotgun may be the best option.
 Choices include semi-automatic, pump style, or even single shot, all with both long and shorter-barreled options for the guns.
 You can mount lights or laser pointers (or both) on shotguns and they are reliable, effective, and fairly easy to use.
 They also come in several ammunition sizes.
-You can even get a pistol styled shotgun in the .410 gauge size.
-Of course, you also have the option of getting a rifle or pistol as well.
+You can even get a pistol styled shotgun in the .410-gauge size.
+For first-time gun buyers, a small rifle or handgun would be a good alternative.

-A firearm that can be carried either concealed or in the open, can also be used for home defense.
-Depending on how you want to carry the weapon, along with the way you dress and even your physical size, may help determine what kind of firearm to get.
-Generally, a firearm that you will carry as a self-defense weapon is going to be a pistol.
+When carrying your firearm, you have the option for open or concealed carry.
+Typically, open carry is not as common as concealed carry so it’s important to know the options you have in your state.
+Depending on how you want to carry your gun, along with the way you dress and even your physical size, certain factors may help determine what kind of firearm to get.
+Generally, a firearm that you will carry as a self-defense weapon is going to be a pistol or handgun.

 Which Pistol and What Ammo?